adwiv/android-fat-aar/README.md

 # android-fat-aar
-Gradle script that allows you to merge and embed dependencies in generted aar file.
+Gradle script that allows you to merge and embed dependencies in generated aar file.

+In this Fork you can find a fixed version who will also work with embedded .aar files !

 **Credits**